scottsun17/WebContactSystem/README.md

 # WebContactSystem
-A simple demo of Web Contact System - my attempt to display data from local databases in dynamic webpage through Java servlet.
+A simple demo of Web Contact System - my attempt to connect database in a dynamic webpage through Java servlet.
 See scottsun folder for details

 ## System Design: